 I actively cultivate happiness and hope with the music I listen to and activities I devote my time to.
 My favorite is Michael Tyrell’s 7 “Whole Tones” musical pieces, which were written around the 7 most healing frequencies for human beings!

 If I have a bad day, I don’t climb in bed and brood.
 I work—solve problems, write, collaborate with others.

 Or I go skiing, or for a bike ride, or do yoga in my backyard in the grass because in the great outdoors, I’ve learned I find more clarity of thought and more joy.
 I’m a fan of MOVING ON.

 I’m careful about controlling my mind.
 I don’t let it go to low places, not often, and not for long.
 I haven’t watched TV in 8 years.
 I don’t look at pornography or watch dark or scary movies.
 I do read books, both fiction and non-fiction.

-I take on challenges, spend time with and talk to people I love, discipline my thoughts and feelings away from pointlessly “spinning in circles.”
+I take on challenges, spend time with people I love, and discipline my thoughts and feelings away from pointlessly “spinning in circles.”

 3. Have Clean Water Everywhere

 I had a water feature in the entry of my last home.
 I love oceans, and rain, and putting my feet in rivers, and taking a bath after a hard workout, as well as gliding through frozen snow on skis.